 If you think that traveling during the coronavirus pandemic is nonsense, ask someone who works in the travel industry or lost his/her business because of the lack of tourists…

 Even though there were some COVID-19 outbreaks in Portugal recently, mostly in Lisbon and Porto regions, the country is still considered a safe place for travelers.

 My trip to Portugal was everything that I needed to lift my spirits!

 UK X Portugal: Safety Measures and People Behaviour

 On the opposite, Portugal had an extraordinary and fast response.
-They closed schools, non-essential shops, land borders, suspended events, and banned non-essential movement even before the third death confirmed death by COVID-19.
+They closed schools, non-essential shops, land borders, suspended events, and banned non-essential movement even before the third confirmed death by COVID-19.

 And the way that the Portuguese people behave did help the country to control the pandemic.
 You can see the difference when you live in the UK and go to Portugal.